Flexicare enters U.S. ostomy market

 Flexicare has had a sales office in Irvine, Calif., for going on six years, but, until now, it has focused its efforts mainly on selling its anesthesia breathing systems and accessories to healthcare organizations.

 “This is one of the things about the U.S. market: It takes time,” said Dr. Ghassem Poormand, managing director.
 “You need a good track record to be taken seriously.
 We’ve done that, and now we’re ready to grow the business with confidence.”

 Flexicare manufactures a wide range of disposable medical devices, everything from critical care to resuscitation products.
 In addition to the U.K., it has a presence in the Middle East and Asia.

 Two things attracted Flexicare to the U.S. market, Poormand says.
 First: The United States makes up about 30% of the world market for medical devices, making it the single largest market in the world, he says.

 Second: “In Europe, you have 25 different languages,” Poormand said.
-“If you manage to get in the U.S. market and be successful, it’s much easier, from all aspects, to manage.”
+“If you manage to get into the U.S. market and be successful, it’s much easier, from all aspects, to manage.”

-Flexicare hopes to work with distributors like Invacare Supply Group, Independence Medical and McKesson, and regional dealers like Midwest Medical to get its ostomy and continence products into the hands of users.
+Flexicare hopes to work with distributors like Invacare Supply Group, McKesson and Independence Medical, and regional providers like Midwest Medical to get its ostomy and continence products into the hands of users.